Ask Dr. Sudoku #6 – How to Build a City

 I’ve gotten a lot of requests for tips on how to construct puzzles.
 I don’t offer many online as I have a monthly column in GAMES magazine that covers this and I don’t like competing with myself for less money.
 But Mike Selinker and I have improved on that content recently in turning our columns into a book, Puzzlecraft: The Ultimate Guide on How to Construct Every Kind of Puzzle.
 Please check it out.

-Twos are my favorite clues in skyscrapers because they serve a lot of different roles.
-I thought I would make a puzzle with every other clue given, but mainly 2s to 4s, as 1, 5, and 6 are less interesting clues because they often do too much.
+Twos are my favorite clues in skyscrapers because they can serve a lot of different roles and don’t give away too much information.
+I thought I would make a puzzle with every other clue given, but mainly 2s to 4s, as 1, 5, and 6 are less interesting clues because they do too much.

-So, I drew a grid and marked the spots that would get clues.
-I knew none of them would be 1′s, so no 6 could sit in front of a ?.
-And then I put in a bunch of 2′s to hide a deduction.
+I started by drawing a grid and marked the spots that would get clues with question marks.
+I knew none of them would be 1’s, so the tallest buildings could not sit directly in front of a ?.
+I then put some outside 2 clues to hide the first deduction.
 My starting construction grid looked like this:

 Two clues are interesting because they always create a tension in the grid.
-The first cell must be a number bigger than all those after it until the largest building.
+When only two buildings are seen, the first cell must be a number bigger than all those after it until the largest building in the row/column.
 In this puzzle I wanted to set up a really big tension based on the second column 2.
-To do this, I put in two 4 clues that would force some other 6′s into the grid.
+To do this, I put in two 4 clues that would force some other 6-tall buildings into the grid.

 Now, the solver must notice the problem in the second column is that the lowest cell can be at most a 3, but the closest spot for the tallest building is three cells away.
 So it must be a 3, 12 in some order, and 6, reading from the bottom.
 Putting in those deductions forces buildings in the sixth column where that 2 clue is also now stranded and needs to be the largest option left (a 2) and have a 6 placed as close as possible.